JakeMalis/JakeMalis/Project Br 0cb6c.md

-# Project Brainstorm for UNTITLED APP

-# A modern scheduling app for students…
+# Project Brainstorm for UNTITLED APP, a modern scheduling app for students…

----

 The issue with existing scheduling apps like Apple Calendar and Apple Reminders is that it doesn't link the two to form a schedule.